-Digital Ad Conversions Propped Up By TV Ads
+Digital Ads Conversions Propped Up By TV Ads

-For many years now, marketers and advertisers have moved away from traditional media, especially TV.
+Digital Ads, have increased for many years now, as marketers and advertisers have moved away from traditional media, especially TV.
 This is largely due to its lack of attribution and trends moving more online.

 However, new research from Viewers Logic shows exactly how much TV impacts on Facebook & Google click-through rates (CTR).
 We now have these figures thanks to the analytic company’s tracking platform.
 And it’s a lot more than you might think.

 Clicks Came from Those Viewing 39% More TV Ads